 Besides, they also frequently used the hashtags, #SayangiMalaysiaku and #MalaysiaBersih.

 On the other hand, the green cluster had @MohdHazwannn as its influencer.
-He tweeted that the people in Pasir Gudang have protest the industrial lot development at the district seven years ago before the pollution.
+He tweeted that the people in Pasir Gudang have protested the industrial lot development at the district seven years before the pollution incident.

 Another account in the green cluster, @SuaraBiasa, claimed that the husband of Energy, Science, Technology, Environment and Climate Change Minister, Lee Yeow Seng, owned three chemical factories in Pasir Gudang.

 Lee is the CEO of IOI Properties Group Bhd and the youngest son of IOI Group founder, Tan Sri Lee Shin Cheng.